lucianonooijen/Personal-Website/content/english.md

 For Bytecode Digital Agency, Bytecode in short, I am responsible for all aspects of non-PHP projects, all internal projects and all cloud infrastructure (including cyber security), both internal and for clients.

-For certain projects I only manage the project, including doing code reviews and related tasks.
+Some projects I solely manage, including doing code reviews and related tasks.
 For other projects I work on the actual codebase myself.
 The latter is usually the case for the more challenging projects.

 To read more about Bytecode, you can check [bytecode.nl](https://bytecode.nl).